lukas-meszaros/zabbig/docs/configuration-metrics.yaml.md

     sql: "SELECT count(*) FROM pg_stat_activity WHERE state = 'active'"
 ```

-> **Note:** The cached value is stored in the run-state system (requires `state.enabled: true` in `client.yaml`).
-When state is disabled or no previous value exists, the metric always collects normally.
+> When state is disabled or no previous value has been recorded yet, the metric always collects normally regardless of `cache_seconds`.

 ### Constraint evaluation order

-When multiple scheduling fields are set, constraints are tested in this order: **time window → daily quota → run frequency**.
+Constraints are tested in this order: **time window → daily quota → run frequency → cache**.
 The first failing constraint skips the metric; the remaining constraints are not evaluated for that run.

 ### Full scheduling example